Automated Lemma Discovery in Agentic Program Verification: Evaluation

 In addition, we present \autoref{fig:succ_venn}, a Venn diagram that visualizes the relation among the set of VCs proved by each tool.
 The results are aggregated across both benchmarks.
 The diagram shows that \toolname proves the largest number of VCs uniquely (78), significantly outperforming comparison tools. \toolname is followed by \hammer, which obtains 26 unique successes despite proving the least number of VCs overall, highlighting the ability of SMT-based approaches to effectively complement agentic approaches.

-To better understand the efficacy of \toolname, we categorize the successfully proved VCs along two dimensions, and report the breakdown for each tool in \autoref{fig:succ_breakdown}.
+To better understand the efficacy of \toolname, we categorize the successfully proved VCs along two dimensions and report the resulting breakdown for each tool in \autoref{fig:succ_breakdown}.
 Figure~\ref{fig:succ_by_complexity} correlates the number of proved VCs with their complexity.
-Here, the complexity of a VC is measured by the number of terms contained in the theorem statement, and a larger count (counts increase from left to right on the X axis) indicates higher complexity \cite{autorocq}.
+Here, the complexity of a VC is measured by the number of terms contained in the theorem statement, and a larger count (counts increase from left to right on the $x$-axis) indicates higher complexity \cite{autorocq}.
 On the other hand, Figure~\ref{fig:succ_by_type} groups proved VCs by the type of property they denote, as discussed in \autoref{sec:eval:setup}.
 In both plots, \toolname consistently leads across \emph{all} buckets.
 These results highlight the effectiveness of \toolname in comparison with other tools in proving VCs from real-world programs.
 The results also indicate that helper lemma discovery is widely applicable across the full range of VC complexities and property types.

 \begin{resultbox} {\bf Answer to RQ1}: In comparison with the other tools in the study, \toolname is highly effective in proving VCs from real-world programs.
-It proves the most VCs uniquely and consistently outperform comparison tools across the full range of VC complexities and VC types. \end{resultbox}
+It uniquely proves the largest number of VCs and consistently outperforms comparison tools across the full range of VC complexities and types. \end{resultbox}